A New Theoretical Framework of Pyramid Markov Processes for Blockchain Selfish Mining: Numerical Examples

 From the right half of Figure 14, it is seen that $\tau>1$.
 Moreover, $\tau$ increases as the jumping's mining rate $\gamma$ increases, and it also increases as the efficiency-increased ratio $\Re$ increases.

 Corollary \ref{Cor:Mono} shows that each of the two long-run ratios $\Im$ and $\tau$ increases, as the efficiency-increased ratio $\Re$ increases.
 This is the same as our numerical experiment.
-However, we can not prove that the two long-run ratios $\Im$ and $\tau$ are monotonically increasing in the jumping's mining rate $\gamma$, because $\Im$ and $\tau$ have a complicated relation with respect to $\gamma$.
+However, we can not prove that the two long-run ratios $\Im$ and $\tau$ are monotonically increasing in the jumping's mining rate $\gamma$, because $\Im$ and $\tau$ have a complicated relation with $\gamma$.
 While it is interesting that our numerical experiment indicates such increasing monotonicity.
-This demonstrates that the bigger the selfish mining pool, the more profit each selfish miner is obtained.
-Therefore, the selfish mining pool can have some real incentive motivations such that it becomes bigger and bigger.
+That is, the bigger the selfish mining pool, the more profit each selfish miner is obtained.
+This is the incentive for the selfish mining pool to become bigger and bigger.

 \textbf{Part three: The approximate model without network latency}